cloudflare/cloudflare-docs/products/magic-transit/src/content/magic-firewall/forming-an-expression.md

 # Capabilities

-You can use Magic Firewall to allow or block packets based on source or destination IP, source or destination port, protocol, packet length, or bit field match.
+You can use Magic Firewall to skip or block packets based on source or destination IP, source or destination port, protocol, packet length, or bit field match.

 # Restrictions